-Deposits in banks, Accrued interest receivable and Dividends receivable

-The carrying amounts approximate fair values in view of the relatively short-term maturities of these instruments.
+Deposits in banks, Accrued interest receivable and Dividends receivable The carrying amounts approximate fair values in view of the relatively short-term maturities of these instruments.

-Equity securities

-For publicly traded equity securities, fair values are based on quoted prices.
+Equity securities For publicly traded equity securities, fair values are based on quoted prices (i.e., closed price).

-Debt securities

-Fair values are generally based on quoted market prices.
+Debt securities Fair values are generally based on quoted market prices.

-Accrued trust fees and other liabilities

-The carrying amounts approximate fair values considering that these are short-term in nature.
+Accrued trust fees and other liabilities The carrying amounts approximate fair values considering that these are short-term in nature.

-As of December 31, 2022, and 2021, financial assets at FVTPL are measured at fair value using Level 1 inputs.
+As of December 31, 2023, and 2022, financial assets at FVTPL are measured at fair value using Level 1 inputs.